andylindebros/SwiftReduxRouter/README.md

 ![Demo](https://github.com/andylindebros/SwiftReduxRouter/blob/master/SwiftReduxRouterExample/SwiftReduxRouter.gif)

 It is written in for SwiftUI apps based on a Redux pattern.
-This Router provides a NavigationState and a RouterView written in SwiftUI.
+This Router provides a NavigationState and a RouterView written for SwiftUI usage.
 The NavigationState controls the navigation and you can easily go back and forth in the action history and the RouterView will navigate to a route.
 The routerVIew still uses the UINavigationController in the background since the current SwiftUI NavigationView does not provide necessary methods to make it work.